 Everyone has to wear our team helmet.
 This season, helmets are available for purchase or lease from the team.
 You are also welcome to purchase one through regular retail channels, but it will cost closer to $320.

 Helmets are also available at no cost under our confidential need based aid program described below.
-To get your helmet or check out gear from the equipment bank, please contact: Kaye Nam.
+To get your helmet or check out gear from the equipment bank.
 We will set up a couple times to get gear in advance of our first practice.
 Everyone is responsible for maintaining their helmet and making sure they understand the warning that is printed on it.

 Checks to the team should be made out to: "Huron Booster Club" with Boy's Lacrosse in the memo field.